-Cleveland Clinic is home to one of the most distinguished Head and Neck Institutes in the country.
+Cleveland Clinic is home to one of the most distinguished Head & Neck institutes in the country.
 Here, more than 40 faculty care for the full range of disorders of the ear, nose and throat, in adults and pediatric patients, in collaboration – not competition – with complementary medical specialties.

-Today, the Institute is nationally ranked among the best otolaryngology services in America in U.S. News & World Report’s annual “America’s Best Hospital” survey.
+Today, our institute is nationally ranked among the best otolaryngology programs in the nation, according to U.S. News & World Report’s annual “America’s Best Hospital” survey.

 Its faculty members contribute hundreds of articles to scientific publications and peer-reviewed medical journals, are appointed to offices in national societies and journals, receive numerous awards and grants and serve frequently as visiting professors.

 "How the Head & Neck Institute of Cleveland Clinic achieved this eminence is an instructive story.
 It shows how the combined influences of medical practice, institutional culture, advances in medical technology, and human personality, have affected the growth and development of otolaryngology at Cleveland Clinic."

 - Excerpt from "Otolaryngology at Cleveland Clinic: 1921-2007"

 In addition to providing general adult and pediatric otolaryngology services, the Head & Neck Institute provides several highly specialized tertiary care services through its various sections.